fabrizionastri/VSCode-Project-Structure-Plus/README.md

 - Wait for the extension to finish generating the file.
 - Use `.project_structure_ignore` to list your **ignore patterns**,
 - Use `.project_structure_filter` to list your **filter patterns**
+- Lines starting with `#` will be ignored in the `.project_structure_ignore` and `.project_structure_filter` files

 By default:

-- **Ignore patterns** cinlude the ones defined in your `.gitignore` file
+- **Ignore patterns** inlude the ones defined in your `.gitignore` file
-- all configuration and output files are located in the `docs` directory
+- All configuration and output files are located in the `docs` directory

+Both of the options can be changed in the extension settings.

 ## Examples